 More specifically, I break it into three questions:

-WIIFM (What’s In It For Me?)
-Why should your audience listen to the song?
+- WIIFM (What’s In It For Me?)… Why should your audience listen to your song?

 I will explain each question in more detail and use two of my songs, Emoji Girl and Exotic Bean, as musical examples.